3vorp/Spunch-Bot/README.md

 > **your bot token is basically your bot password, be careful with it and do not post it anywhere**
 >
 > make sure to change the hardcoded channel IDs (`SUGGEST_CHANNEL`, `STARTUP_CHANNEL`, etc) to your desired ones in the `main.py` file.

+## using a database properly

+in your main working folder (the one that this file and the `main.py` file is contained in) create a file called `database.json`.

+it just uses regular json formatting, read the example file for specifics

 from there just run the python file and enjoy